 To make the katsu curry sauce

-- Heat 2 tbsp sunflower oil in a large saucepan.
+- Heat 2 tablespoons sunflower oil in a large saucepan.

 - Add 1 chopped onion and 1 diced carrot.
 Stir, cover with a lid, and reduce the heat to low.
 Sweat for 10-15 minutes, stirring occasionally, until soft.